 The Junior Academy Program

 The Academy’s u8-u12 Program is designed to support and guide players who wish to make the transition from recreational to competitive soccer.
 Players within the teams may be rotated and exchanged from team to team throughout the season.
-Academy soccer emphasizes maximum development of individual skills, and provides the opportunity to apply those skills in a competitive environment, league play and tournament competition.
+Academy soccer emphasizes the maximum development of individual skills and provides the opportunity to apply those skills in a competitive environment, league play, and tournament competition.

 Learn more about the Junior Academy Program.

-The most important aspect of the Academy Program is training.
+The most important aspect of the Academy Program for all ages (u8-u19) is training.

 - Professional coaches train each team.